 Average Salary: $60,000 – $112,000/annually, depending on location, expertise, and employer

-Job Growth: Job growth is expected to grow about 8% until 2030, which is a little faster than average
+Job Growth: Job growth is expected to grow by about 8% by 2030, which is a little faster than average

 Requirements: Bachelor’s degree in either material science and engineering or a related field